 The Equality Act 2010 is the main anti-discrimination legislation for disabled people in the UK.
 However, the European Convention on Human Rights (ECHR) may help fill in some gaps.
+It is not affected by Brexit.

 Human Rights Act